CenJim/TeamProjectVideoPlayerUI/README.md

 # TeamProjectVideoPlayerUI
-A five people team work about a UI of video player.\n Febin Shruti Xiujing Chaodao Gao
+A five people team work about a UI of video player.
+Team Member: Febin Shruti Xiujing Chaodao Gao